iterative/dvc.org/content/docs/command-reference/gc.md

-For example, if we have several projects with some overlapping files and we'd like to collect all the data that's only used in one of them (e.g. if we no longer need that projects), we would first clone all the other projects, fetch all their branches, and pass their paths to the `dvc gc -p` command from the project we want to clear.
+For example, if we have several projects with some overlapping files and we'd like to collect all the data that's only used in one of them (e.g. if we no longer need that project), we would first clone all the other projects, fetch all their branches, and pass their paths to the `dvc gc -p` command from the project we want to clear.

+[cache is shared]: /doc/user-guide/how-to/share-a-dvc-cache

 ## Options